UniversityOfPlymouth-Electronics/Embedded-Systems/level6/network_programming.md

 This request-response cycle will close and does not persist - we say it is *stateless*.

 > Note the request is formatted using the `HTTP` protocol.
 This widely used text-based protocol is the basis of the *World Wide Web*.
+This example shows a particularly simple case.
+In general, these strings can be much longer and more complex.
 >
 > This exchange was performed using the TCP protocol, which is a lower-level (binary) protocol that expects a request and a response (or timeout).
 Other protocols could have been used (e.g. UDP), but TCP is the most common.
 >